HadleyLab/nicegui_chat/docs/API.md

-# MammoChat API Documentation
+# MammoChat™ API Documentation

-This document provides detailed API documentation for the MammoChat application components.
+This document provides detailed API documentation for the MammoChat™ application components.

 ## Services